Looking for a fun Valentine’s activity to do with your partner or kids? Well, download my FREE printable, Valentine’s Day Bingo Game.

 Got a new 2020 Happy Planner?
 Looking for a way to use the year at a glance page in your planner?
 Here are 50 Ways to use the year at a glance page in your planner.

 I got very excited when my new 2020 Happy Planners have a gorgeous new year at a glance view.
-I love them, but I scratched my head for a few weeks to figure out what I would use it for.
+I love them, but I scratched my head for a few weeks to figure out what I would use them for.
 Perhaps if I was struggling, other people might be as well.
 So I came up with 50 ways to use the year at a glance page in your planner.

 There is a variety of ways you can use it.
 In my social media planner, I’ll be using it for my YouTube schedule.
 I had been so bad about scheduling days to shoot, edit, and upload videos over last year, so I decided that this would help me make sure I do it regularly.
 You could also do this for Instagram since the algorithm considers how often you post (you want to post daily for the best views).